 Nathan initially gave David the go-ahead to build a temple for the Ark, but that night “the word of the Lord came to Nathan,” and the message was: God wasn’t exactly complaining about the lack of a temple.
 Nevertheless, a house of worship would be built — just not yet.

-The catch: David the warrior would have to leave the project for his son, Solomon, who would be a man of peace.
-The King’s finest memorial would be a legacy, then; a wish to be carried out after David’s death.
+The catch: David the warrior would have to leave the project for his son, Solomon, who would then build the first temple in Jerusalem and be known as a man of peace and wisdom.
+The King’s finest memorial would be a legacy, then; the first planned gift — a wish to be carried out after David’s death.

 Hmm.
 I guess, technically, that might be considered a gift of real estate?